Tulsidham Ke Laddu Gopal

 Tulsidham Ke Laddu Gopal is an Indian Hindi-language Socio-Mytho series starring Akshita Mudgal and Heth Makhwana.
 It premiered on 21 August 2023 and aired on Shemaroo TV under the banner of CLS Entertainment Private Limited.

 Plot

-Tulsi, being a devoted devotee of Laddu Gopal, is the only devotee to have the divine ability to sense his presence.
-Laddu Gopal is not visible to others, but acts as his devotee's charioteer at every turn, guiding and protecting Her.

-Tulsi plays a unique role as a faithful follower of Laddoo Gopal, blessed with the extraordinary ability to perceive his divine presence.
+Tulsi is a devotee of Laddu Gopal, and is depicted as the only devotee with the ability to sense his presence.
+Laddu Gopal is not visible to others, but acts as his devotee's charioteer, guiding and protecting her.
+Tulsi is portrayed as a faithful follower of Laddoo Gopal, with the ability to perceive his divine presence.